 Once it is known what PPE will be needed in the workplace, it is important the individual in charge of purchasing the equipment selects garments that not only fit well but are also comfortable, workers will be more apt to wearing PPE if it fits properly.
-An employer will need to meet OSHA’s requirements for compliancy but should consider taking their PPE program a step further.
-By providing extra PPE in cases of emergency or requiring PPE in areas not mandated by law, one can be sure their employees have easy access to potentially lifesaving items.
+An employer will need to meet OSHA requirements for compliance but should consider taking their PPE program a step further.
+By providing extra PPE in cases of emergency or requiring PPE in areas not mandated by law, one can be sure their employees have easy access to potentially life saving items.

 It is also the employer’s responsibility to provide proper and comprehensive training on when PPE should be used or worn, how to properly don and doff PPE, and the appropriate place to store the equipment.
 PPE will need to be stored in a dry, clean, and easily accessible area.
 It will be important that PPE be periodically inspected for damages and should be replaced if necessary.
 Although the responsibility of PPE falls largely onto the employer, the employee also holds some responsibility such as using the equipment in the correct way and ensuring they do not lose the equipment.